Prepare for a new career sooner than you think

 - Students will obtain radiographs of acceptable diagnostic quality.

 - Students will exercise proper radiation protection.

-- Students will be able to modify standard procedures to accommodate patient conditions.
+- Students will be able to modify standard procedures to accommodate non-routine patient conditions.

 Goal 3: Students will apply effective communication skills.

 Student Learning Outcomes:

 - Students will demonstrate effective oral communication skills.

 - Students will exercise effective written communication skills.